 While you’re at it, you may want to clean up your Homepage.
 The more items on your homepage the longer it will take to load.
 Take a minimalist strategy to show snippets of pages while keeping everything clean.

 4. Serve Your Content Smarter

 Finally, two great options to speed up WordPress would be to use a Content Delivery Network (CDN) and a Caching plugin.
 Using a CDN can help keep your site running quickly no matter where in the world it is being accessed from.
-There are lots of options for using a CDN but three popular options are KeyCDN, Cloudflare, and MaxCDN.
+There are lots of options for using a CDN but three popular options are KeyCDN, Cloudflare, CDN77, and StackPath (formerly MaxCDN).

 A Caching plugin is similar to a CDN, but rather than storing versions of your site closer to your users, it makes a quick copy of your site that can be sent to your users rather than processing each new request individually.
 To help get you started, WP Rocket and W3 Total Cache are two great options.